8bitkick/BBCMicroBot/docs/user guide.md

 ### BBC BASIC byte tokens

 Every BBC BASIC keyword is represented in memory as a single byte.
 We can use these byte tokens directly in tweets to save characters.
 You can quickly do the conversion in the [Owlet Editor](https://bbcmic.ro) using the `Shrink` button (so you don't need to worry about learning the [values of byte tokens](http://www.benryves.com/bin/bbcbasic/manual/Appendix_Tokeniser.htm)).
-After conversion the `PRINT` keyword shrinks to a byte token 0xF1.
-This is represented in Unicode as U+00F1 `ñ`.
+The `PRINT` keyword shrinks to byte token 0xF1.
+This is represented in a tweet as Unicode U+00F1 which is `ñ`.

 ```
 ñ"HELLO WORLD"